cherylisabella/Market-Response-Modelling--Marketing/README.md

 # Data
 This project will analyse how effective the current channels are in acquiring new customers.
 Therefore, the following data were collected:

-    number of newly acquired customers across 118 weeks the investment in traditional advertising
+- number of newly acquired customers across 118 weeks
+- the investment in traditional advertising
-    the number of impressions of Facebook posts initiated by the telecommunications provider information about media and buzz events, holiday periods, promotions marketing buzz about the telecommunications provider on Twitter.
+- number of impressions of Facebook posts initiated by the telecommunications provider
+- information about media and buzz events, holiday periods, promotions
+- marketing buzz about the telecommunications provider on Twitter.

 The variables and their descriptions are shown below:
 ![](mrm%20variables.png)

 # Categorisation
 The first approach is to categorise all variables in the form of a market response framework.

 ![](market%20response%20framework.png)

 # Linear Regression Analysis